1st of 2022, Hurricane Agatha heads for Mexico tourist towns

-Hurricane Agatha could make landfall at close to major hurricane force on Monday in the area near Puerto Escondido and Puerto Angel in the southern state of Oaxaca — a region that includes the laid-back tourist resorts of Huatulco, Mazunte and Zipolite.
+Agatha could make landfall as a Category 3 hurricane Monday afternoon or evening in the area near Puerto Escondido and Puerto Angel in the southern state of Oaxaca — a region that includes the laid-back tourist resorts of Huatulco, Mazunte and Zipolite.

-Around midday Sunday, the U.S. National Hurricane Center said the recently formed hurricane had maximum sustained winds of 90 mph (150 kph) and it was centered about 195 miles (315 kilometers) west-southwest of Puerto Angel.
-It was heading to the north at 2 mph (4 kph).
+At midafternoon Sunday, the recently formed hurricane had maximum sustained winds of 110 mph (175 kph) and it was centered about 185 miles (295 kilometers) southwest of Puerto Angel, the U.S. National Hurricane Center said.
+It was heading to the northeast at 1 mph (2 kph).

+The center said Agatha could have winds of 120 mph (193 kph) when it makes landfall.

 A hurricane warning was in effect between the port of Salina Cruz and the Lagunas de Chacahua.